 Fresh or dried flower heads are used in medicinal preparations.

 - Arnica is used topically for a wide range of conditions, including bruises, sprains, muscle aches, wound healing, superficial phlebitis, joint pain, inflammation from insect bites, and swelling from broken bones.
 More recent studies suggest it may also be helpful in the treatment of burns.

 - Homeopathic preparations are also used to treat sore muscles, bruises, and other conditions caused by overexertion or injury.
 Homeopathic doses are extremely diluted.
 They have no detectable amount of the plant in them and are generally considered safe for internal use when taken according to the directions on the label.

 Arnica is available in topical creams and ointments.
 It is most commonly found as a tincture, which can also be used as the base for compresses and poultices.
 Arnica oil may also be used in topical preparations.

 A number of homeopathic remedies are available in pill, topical, or injectable forms.

 How to Take It

-You should not take arnica by mouth without direct medical supervision, except in a diluted form as a homeopathic remedy, because side effects may be severe (see "Precautions").
+You should not take arnica by mouth without direct medical supervision, except in an extremely diluted form as a homeopathic remedy, because side effects may be severe (see "Precautions").

 Use homeopathic products according to directions on the label or the advice of your homeopathic practitioner.
 Health care providers may give homeopathic preparations by injection.